Gain an understanding of the origins of corporate fraud and how it in recent years it has come to define a nation.

 The Anglo Trials

+- White Paper on Crime, Third Discussion Document – Overview of Submissions.
 Received (April 2011).
 Department of Justice.
-Available at ww.justice.ie
+Available at www.justice.ie